HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 #### 5. Log storage configuration

-1. In the Dynatrace menu, go to Setting.s
+1. In the Dynatrace menu, go to Settings.
 2. Select Settings > Log Monitoring > Log storage configuration.
 3. Update to new Log storage configuration if not updated.
 4. Select Add rule then Add Rule name as UNO Log Storage.